RPL Cost in Australia guide — Right Pathway 2026 pricing overview

 A typical RPL cost covers the following:

-- Evidence preparation guidance — support organising your employment records, references, photos, job descriptions, and supporting documents into a structured evidence portfolio
+Support organising your employment records, references, photos, job descriptions, and supporting documents into a structured evidence portfolio.

-- Skills mapping — matching your experience to the specific units of competency within your target qualification under the Australian Qualifications Framework (AQF)
+Matching your experience to the specific units of competency within your target qualification under the Australian Qualifications Framework (AQF) .

-- RTO assessor time — the formal competency evaluation conducted exclusively by the partner RTO under ASQA (Australian Skills Quality Authority) standards
+The formal competency evaluation conducted exclusively by the partner RTO under ASQA (Australian Skills Quality Authority) standards.

-- Qualification issuance — the nationally recognised certificate issued by the partner RTO upon successful assessment
+The nationally recognised certificate issued by the partner RTO upon successful assessment — identical in standing to a qualification earned through full study.

 RPL Cost by Industry in Australia (2026)